-Airbus, has completed the first full-size wing prototype for its Wing of Tomorrow research program.
+Airbus, has started assembly of its first full-size wing prototype for its Wing of Tomorrow research program.

 The Wing of Tomorrow program will test the latest composite materials and new technologies in aerodynamics and wing architecture.
 It is also being used to explore how wing manufacturing and industrialization can be improved to meet future market demands as the aerospace sector emerges from the pandemic.

 Three full-size prototype wings will be manufactured in total: one will be used to understand systems integration; a second will be structurally tested to compare against computer modelling, while a third will be assembled to test scaling-up production and compare against industrial modelling.

 Sub-assembly of the complex wing cover took place at Airbus’ Filton site, England, having been manufactured at the National Composite Centre in Bristol.
 The wing cover and a major component from GKN Aerospace – the fixed trailing edge – were delivered to the Advanced Manufacturing Research Centre (AMRC) Wales facility on Airbus’ wing-production plant site in Broughton, Flintshire, for assembly.

 The three wing demonstrators will bring together more than 100 new technologies to explore manufacturing and assembly techniques with the goal of making aviation more sustainable.